Grocers roll out plant-based burgers - at prices below Beyond Meat

 “It wouldn’t surprise me if it was up 300% again this year,” Scott Patton, who co-heads corporate buying at Aldi, said.
 “If a customer is going to purchase a competitor’s plant-based product versus an Aldi one, ours will be significantly cheaper.”

-For years, major retailers including Target (TGT.N) and Walmart (WMT.N) have invested in their in-house brands, lining up contract manufacturers to produce private-label food ranging from macaroni-and-cheese and toilet paper to ice cream.
+For years, major retailers including Target (TGT.N) and Walmart (WMT.N) have invested in their in-house brands, lining up contract manufacturers to produce private-label food ranging from macaroni-and-cheese to ice cream.

 As a result, companies including Kraft Heinz (KHC.O) have reported multi-quarter sales losses as they lose share to private-label brands.
-Retailers generally sell their private-label products at lower prices than well-known brands.
-They typically do not give own-brand products better shelf-space, preferring to compete on price rather than miss potential sales if customers overlook brands they want.
+Grocers typically do not give own-brand products better shelf-space, preferring to compete with lower prices.

 Albertsons Co Inc, whose grocery store chains include Safeway and Jewel-Osco, told Reuters that it prices its imitation meat at 50 cents to a dollar cheaper than products sold by Beyond Meat or Maple Leaf Foods’ Lightlife - another big plant-based meat maker.

-“Anything with our label is as good or better,” said John Beretta, who manages Albertsons meat and seafood merchandising.
+Retailers will need to sell plant-based products at a net wholesale price that is about $1.25 lower than Beyond Meat and other rivals, private label consultant Jim Wisner of Wisner Marketing Group Inc said.
+“Product, of course, needs to be equally good or better.”

-Vegan burgers made from beans and other ingredients have been around for decades, but Beyond Meat said its decade-long investment in making peas taste like meat won’t be easy for grocers to replicate.
-The company’s proprietary food technology helped it list in a splashy initial public offering - the company is now valued at about $5 billion, with its share price having more than tripled from the IPO.
+Vegan burgers made from beans and other ingredients have been around for decades, but Beyond Meat said its 10-year investment in making peas taste like meat won’t be easy for grocers to replicate.
+The company’s proprietary food technology helped it list in a splashy initial public offering - Beyond Meat is now valued at about $5 billion, with its share price having more than tripled from the IPO.

 “You can put something in the shape of a patty and put it on a shelf where we are, but the barriers to entry are low and the barriers to success are high,” Beyond Meat Chairman Seth Goldman told Reuters in a recent interview.
-The company, which was founded in 2009, said it has rebuffed approaches by several U.S. grocers to create plant-based meat sold under their private-label banners.
+The company said it has rebuffed approaches by several U.S. grocers to create plant-based meat sold under their private-label banners.
 “We’ve seen several retailers launch plant-based burgers that were private label and they just weren’t ready.”

-A Kroger spokeswoman said the company’s own-brand plant-based burgers and ground meat were developed by an in-house R&D team and produced by a third-party.
+A Kroger spokeswoman said the company’s own-brand plant-based meat was developed by an in-house R&D team and produced by a third-party.

 “Really, the pivot-point for the whole industry was the Beyond Meat IPO,” said Danny Goodman from Don Lee Farms, a food maker that has supplied a variety of products to top U.S. retailers over the years, including Kroger, Whole Foods and Albertsons.
 “I think it made a lot of companies sit up and put more resources into working on my plant-based line.”

-Reporting by Richa Naidu; Editing by Leslie Adler
+Reporting by Richa Naidu in Chicago.
+Additional reporting by Siddharth Cavale in Bengaluru.; Editing by Leslie Adler and Steve Orlofsky